mnaudry/novalager/README.md

 content of storage are not copy to git repository .gitignore

+# Add a link between storage and public

+php artisan storage:link

 # Add  vuejs sass moment-timezone vue-router vitejs/plugin-vue

-# change vite.config  for vue
+# Add vite.config  for vue

 npm i